- Rory McIlroy pals around with another sports superstar in a Nike…soccer ad?Posted 1 day ago

 Like their competitors, the SM4 and TVD wedges have a standard teardrop shape and a minimal amount of offset.
 This makes transitions between wedges, even non-Vokey wedges, very smooth.

 The fit and finish of WedgeWork is also very clean, and every detail of our order was completed to an exacting degree.
 Our tester requested logo down on the shaft band and grip as well as specified gold ferrules.
 All came in as requested, which would be the expectation on any premium custom product.

 Our tester’s WedgeWorks-only Black Ox finish was beautiful, and also held up well after a few rounds of play.
 Those who prefer a raw finish should opt for Oil Can, as it wears quicker.
 Those who want the longest-lasting finish should try Tour Satin, which is slightly more durable than Vokey’s Black Nickel finish.

-Although Vokey wedges are cast, it is difficult to differentiate their feel from those of forged wedges.
+Although Vokey wedges are cast from 8620 steel, it is difficult to differentiate their feel from those of forged wedges.
 The most discerning of golfers will notice that Vokeys are a little crisper, but not by much.